-Maths lessons are undertaken daily.
 We use the White Rose Maths (WRM) schemes of learning as our medium term planning documents.
 These schemes support a mastery approach to teaching and learning.
 All pupils have access to the same curriculum content and should deepen their conceptual understanding by tackling challenging and varied problems.
 Similarly with calculation strategies, pupils must not simply rote learn procedures, but demonstrate their understanding of these procedures through the use of concrete materials and pictorial representations.

 The principle of the concrete-pictorial-abstract (CPA) approach is that for pupils to have a true understanding of a mathematical concept, they need to master all three phases.
 Reinforcement is achieved by going back and forth between these representations.
-We complement the WRMH scheme with other useful resources, such as Nrich.
+We complement the WRMH scheme with other useful resources, such as Maths- No Problem! and Nrich.

 Pupils' mental maths is fundamental to the application of skills in other areas of mathematics.
 This ranges from number bonds to times tables and division facts.
-We regularly have lessons with a purely arithmetic focus to practise these skill.
+Therefore, pupils take part in 'Maths Badges' to encourage and maintain the knowledge of these elements of mental arithmetic.